This article has been reviewed by Thanai Pongdee, MD, FAAAAI, AAAAI Website Medical Editor

 Flu season is here and so is the need to be protected by getting vaccinated.
 Most types of influenza vaccine contain a very small amount of egg protein, so before giving it health providers ask if you are allergic to eggs.
 But does being allergic to egg mean you should not get the vaccine?

 Recent studies have shown that even individuals with confirmed egg allergy can safely receive the flu vaccine.
-The Joint Task Force on Practice Parameters of the American Academy of Allergy Asthma and Immunology and the American College of Allergy Asthma and Immunology states that no special precautions are required for the administration of influenza vaccine to egg-allergic patients no matter how severe the egg allergy.
+The Joint Task Force on Practice Parameters of the American Academy of Allergy Asthma and Immunology and the American College of Allergy Asthma and Immunology as well as the American Academy of Pediatrics state that no special precautions are required for the administration of influenza vaccine to egg-allergic patients no matter how severe the egg allergy.
 The normal precautions for giving any vaccine to any patient should be followed, namely recognizing that about one in a million doses of any vaccine results in a serious allergic reaction, and vaccine providers should be prepared to recognize and treat such reactions.

 To the Point

 Studies show that flu vaccines can be safely administered to egg-allergic individuals.

 Video: Should I get the flu shot if I have an egg allergy?